pytorch/rfcs/RFC-0000-dataloader-echonomic.md

 By current design, the class _MultiProcessingDataLoaderIter has one level of [num_workers] workers.
-The main process sends [prefetch_factor] batches to each worker, by index_queue (seperate queue for each worker).
+The main process sends [prefetch_factor] batches to each worker, by index_queues.
-Each worker prepares the batch, and send it back to the main process through _worker_result_queue.
+Each worker prepares the batch, and send it back to the main process through worker_result_queue.
-Whenever a batch is retrived by the main process, another batch is sent to the appropriate worker.
+After a batch is retrived by the main process, another batch is sent to the appropriate worker.

 A new design for MultiProcessingDataLoaderIter class is suggested \
 In the suggested design, there are 2 levels of workers: